wp-plugins/speed-contact-bar/README.txt

 = What users said =

+* **It's one of my favorites, and easily one of the best for social buttons.** in [WordPress.org Support Forum](https://wordpress.org/support/topic/adding-yelp) by aleos97 on April 25, 2015
 * **Number 22** in [22 Best Premium &amp; Free WordPress Notification Bars Plugin](http://www.frip.in/best-premium-free-wordpress-notification-bars/) by Himanshu on January 8, 2015
 * **Number 9** in [10 must-have plugins for your blog](http://www.universulanderei.ro/2014/05/23/10-must-have-plugins-for-your-blog/) by Andera on May 23, 2014